 - No Ego Trail Challenge - Conquer the Forest, Dalby Forest in July (10k and half marathon), plus a junior 1 mile (ish) trail run (minimum age 6 years)

 - Castle Howard Trail Races in July (10k and 1k Children’s Dash)

 - Berghaus Trail Chase™ - an August weekend trail running adventure with an overnight camp and three courses, blue (the shortest), red through to black (the longest) - resting in 2016, back in 2017

-- Hardmoors Princess Challenge in September - 30 mile and 8.5 mile options along the North York Moors coast.
-New for 2016 will be a 17 mile route
+- Hardmoors Princess Challenge in September - 30 mile, 17 mile and 8.5 mile options along the North York Moors coast

 - The Viking Chase – Four Peaks in September – a run of 7.8 miles on scenic off-road tracks

 - Endurance Life Coastal Trail Series in September – ultra, marathon, half marathon and 10K options from Ravenscar

 - Forest and Moors Marathon in October - NEW for 2017, with 26.2 mile, half marathon and 10K options starting in Dalby Forest

 - MoorsRun: Turnpike Trot 10k & Rabbit Run 5k - (15 October 2017), we've joined up with the Hardmoors team to organise two family friendly trail runs starting from The Moors National Park Centre, Danby.
 Children aged 7 - 13 can enter the 5k if running with their parent/guardian.
 Online entries for 2017 will open soon

 - Dalby Dash in November (10k)